Boost Your Watercolor Skills: White Flower Tutorial

 Painting a white watercolor flower may feel like an impossible task.
 But if you look closely at any photo of a white flower, you will discover a host of colors.
 Indeed, pure white is not that dominant.
 Shadows and veins on petals create beautiful, ethereal effects.
 In this tutorial, we take the simple path and use white paint for white.
 We paint white on lightly colored shadows.

 I spotted this cute little flower in Kyoto Botanical Gardens.
-It has many names: Cup and saucer plant, Chinese hat, Tahitian hat plant, parasol flower.
+It is called Tahitian hat plant.
 Reportedly, butterflies and hummingbirds love the nectar from Karomia Tettensis (the Latin name).

 White flower reference photo.